-To guide LLMs through the process, we took advantage of their in-context learning ability and presented them with a small number of demonstrations in a reverse-dictionary format (``$[\textrm{Description}] \Rightarrow [\textrm{Word}]$''), followed by a query description (Fig.~\ref{fig:concept}).
-We then compared model-generated completions to the intended term of the concept corresponding to the query description, thereby evaluating how well the models derived conceptual representations that aligned with human understanding.
-Formally, given $N$ pairs of descriptions and words as contextual demonstrations, an LLM $\mathcal{M}$ encodes the query description of a concept $c$ into a representation $\mathbf{h}_{c} = \textrm{encode}_{\mathcal{M}} \left(\textrm{description} \mid \textrm{context}_{N}\right)$, and generates a term based on it: $\textrm{predict}_{\mathcal{M}}\left(\mathbf{h}_{c}\right)$.
-The term was then compared to the name of the query concept shared by humans: $\textrm{name}_{\mathcal{H}}\left(c\right)$.
-We took $\mathbf{h}_{c}$ as the representation for concept $c$, which immediately precedes the following term that should be in semantic correspondence to the query description.
-Importantly, the demonstrations provided minimal and controllable context, and the query description served as a special case of general input for concept inference.
-We can analyse how models construct conceptual representations in response to different contextual cues by varying the number of demonstrations and the specific description-word pairings within them.
+To guide LLMs through the process, we took advantage of their in-context learning ability and presented them with a small number of demonstrations ($N$) in a reverse-dictionary format (``$[\textrm{Description}] \Rightarrow [\textrm{Word}]$''), followed by a query description (Fig.~\ref{fig:concept}).
+We then compared model-generated completion to the intended term of the query concept, thereby evaluating how well the model-derived conceptual representations aligned with human understanding.
+Importantly, the demonstrations provided minimal and controllable context, and the query description served as an input stimulus for concept inference.
+We can analyze how models construct conceptual representations in relation to contextual cues from other concepts by varying the number of demonstrations and the description--word pairings within them.